Last year I built an app.

-So, I spent a couple weeks building my own tool.
+So, I spent a couple weeks building something for my own needs.

 A month later, I wasn’t using it anymore.